Common COPD Symptoms

 Most people with COPD experience chronic symptoms that result from inflammation and ongoing lung damage, but can also experience acute episodes triggered by external factors.
 For instance, symptoms can become more severe after exposure to tobacco smoke or dust.

 COPD symptoms can make day-to-day life more difficult.
 However, while there is no cure for the condition, there are many ways to help alleviate the pain and discomfort and to make certain activities easier.
 Medications, inhalers, lifestyle changes and pulmonary rehabilitation are all common COPD treatment options.
-Additionally, stem cell therapy is an alternative treatment that some people undergo to help alleviate their symptoms and improve their quality of life.
-Stem cells promote the body’s natural healing process and have the potential to slow the progression of the disease, something many traditional treatments can’t accomplish.
+Additionally, cellular therapy is an alternative treatment that some people undergo to help alleviate their symptoms and improve their quality of life.
+Cells promote the body’s natural healing process and have the potential to slow the progression of the disease, something many traditional treatments can’t accomplish.

 If you or a loved one have been looking for ways to help control the symptoms of COPD, contact the Lung Institute at (800) 729-3065 to learn more about your options.
-We are the only stem cell therapy center focusing exclusively on the treatment of COPD and other lung diseases.
-Our dedicated team can explain our stem cell procedures that may help you to start breathing easier.
+We are the only cellular therapy center focusing exclusively on the treatment of COPD and other lung diseases.
+Our dedicated team can explain our cellular therapy that may help you to start breathing easier.